 Part two of a response to Rayner Lysaght on the history of revolutionary socialism in Ireland.
 It is a copy edited and expanded version of the text in Solidarity.
 It now includes relevant quotations from the record of the hearing of the Lawless Case by the European Court of Human Rights.

 Rayner Lysaght's response to the charge that an anti-semitic witch-hunt took place in the Irish Workers' Group in 1967-8 is typical, and typically modest.
-He is infallible: he saw no anti-semitism, heard none; he read no anti-semitism, he remembers none:
+He saw no anti-semitism, heard none; he read no anti-semitism, he remembers none He is infallible:

 "The present author did not find any anti-semitism during his own brief period as member of the IWG in its last years.
 He remembers no “anti-semitic witch-hunt thinly disguised as “anti-Zionism” in that organisation in 1967-8.
 If there had been such a move, he would have been targeted, as, at that time, he was inclined to the Zionist side himself."